What Is AI Existential Anxiety?

 When the dread is peaking and you need relief now, try this structured exercise:

-- Rate it: how likely is this, really?
+2. Rate it: how likely is this, really?
 On a 0-100 scale, with 0 being "impossible" and 100 being "certain," where does this scenario honestly fall?
-Most people, when forced to quantify, land between 10-30 for catastrophic AI scenarios.
-That's not zero — but it's far from certain.
+Many people find that their honest numerical estimate is much lower than how likely it feels.
+That gap is important — it's not zero, but it's far from certain.
 Notice the gap between how likely it feels and the number you assign.

 Finding Meaning in the Age of AI